 Our supply chains include suppliers from across the world.
-At LRS, in order to fulfill our commitment to ensuring that there is no modern slavery or human trafficking in our business and our supply chains, we take the following steps:
+At LRS, in order to fulfill our commitment to ensuring that there is no modern slavery or human trafficking in our business and our supply chains, we specifically take the following steps:

 - The SBFE Codes of Business Conduct for Employees and Business Partners expressly commits SBFE to safeguarding human rights within its business and within its supply chain.
-SBFE employees and business partners are prohibited from engaging in, or in any way condoning, involuntary or compulsory labour and our employees are required to identify any suspicion of human slavery or trafficking within the business or the supply chain to the business' legal team immediately; - Our commitment to acting with integrity, along with the relevant Codes and Policies, are set out on LRS's website; - Our business partners are vetted for their commitment to the prevention, detection and combatting of modern slavery through questionnaires, due diligence checks, site visits and audits; - Before commencing relationships with our business partners, they are required to sign a pre-qualification questionnaire confirming that they agree to be bound by our Code of Conduct for Business Partners; - We have developed, and regularly review, appropriate Modern Slavery Act contractual terms and conditions to ensure that our suppliers commit to meeting the standards that we set; - The identity and eligibility to work of all new employees is checked; - We ensure that all employees have freely chosen their employment: there is no child, forced, bonded or involuntary labour, and workers are not required to lodge their identity papers or deposits.
-They are able to leave their employment after reasonable notice; and - Wages and benefits paid for a standard working week are never less than the applicable national legal standards.
+SBFE employees and business partners are prohibited from engaging in, or in any way condoning, involuntary or compulsory labour and our employees are required to identify any suspicion of human slavery or trafficking within the business or the supply chain to the business' legal team immediately; - Our commitment to acting with integrity, along with the relevant Codes and Policies, are set out on LRS's website; - Our business partners are vetted for their commitment to the prevention, detection and combatting of modern slavery through questionnaires, due diligence checks, site visits and audits: - Before commencing relationships with our business partners, they are required to sign a prequalification questionnaire confirming that they agree to be bound by our Code of Conduct for Business Partners; - We have appropriate Modern Slavery Act contractual terms and conditions to ensure that our suppliers commit to meeting the standards that we set; - The identity and eligibility to work of all our new employees is checked; - We ensure that all our employees have freely chosen their employment: there is no child, forced, bonded or involuntary labour, and workers are not required to lodge their identity papers or deposits.
+They are able to leave their employment after reasonable notice; and - Wages and benefits paid to our employees for a standard working week are never less than the applicable national legal standards.

-We have recently implemented a third party due diligence and monitoring tool which helps us screen potential and existing suppliers to manage risks in our supply chain.
-For example, once a supplier has submitted the pre-qualification questionnaire and if there are any concerns, the tool facilitates additional checks of the supplier.
+We use third party due diligence and monitoring tools (including, for example, SEDEX) which help us screen potential and existing suppliers to manage risks in our supply chain.
+For example, once a supplier has submitted the pre-qualification questionnaire, if there are any concerns the tool facilitates additional checks of the supplier.
+We are making full use of the world's largest ethical platform to extend visibility beyond our business to ensure that we maintain an ethical supply chain for our products.

 As noted above, Ribena accounts for 90% of the British blackcurrant crop.
-We recognize that fruit harvesting is an area where there is a potentially higher than average risk of exploitation, due to the frequency of which migrant workers are used to pick fruit by hand.
-LRS works closely and directly with 31 blackcurrant growers around the UK.
+We recognise that fruit harvesting is an area where there is a potentially higher than average risk of exploitation, due to the frequency of which migrant workers are used to pick fruit by hand.
+LRS works closely and directly with 36 blackcurrant growers around the UK.
 These trusted relationships span for generations and are focused on a shared passion for taste and the environment.
-Around 12,000 tonnes of blackcurrants are harvested each year.
-All of our blackcurrants are harvested mechanically, using machinery utilised by employees of the growers: they are not picked by hand.
+Around 10,000 tonnes of blackcurrants are harvested each year.
+All our blackcurrants are harvested mechanically, using machinery utilised by employees of the growers: they are not picked by hand.
 Further details on the 'Bush to Bottle' journey of Ribena can be discovered here.